statisticsnorway/klass/README.md

 #
 # Profiles for development
 #   ad-offline          = will only use test/embeded AD (apacheDS) [Forvaltning only]
-#   small-import        = imports a small number of classifications from legacy system, useful during development
+#   small-import        = imports a small number of classifications from Stabas, useful during development
 #   mock-mailserver     = outgoing emails are only logged
 #   h2                  = use h2 database (stored on your filesystem)
 #   h2-inmemory         = use h2 database but keep everything in memory only.